 Should I notify you if I have symptoms?

 Please let your Scheme Manager know if you have symptoms, or if a member of your ‘bubble’ has symptoms.
 Whilst the Government may track and trace, we do need to be aware, especially if you have inadvertently come into contact with another resident or visitor to the building.

 You should then self-isolate as the Government advises.
 If you need an emergency repair, we will ask if you are self-isolating as part of any conversations before the repair is booked.

 How are you checking in on vulnerable residents?

 We are contacting all of our residents weekly, on the usual visit day to check on their welfare and whether they need any help.
 If you are more vulnerable, we may make contact more often.
 If you are worried or concerned, please do not hesitate to call your Scheme Manager on their office number.

 In the event of an emergency, please use the pull-cord in your flat.

 Can my family visit?

-We ask that you be sensible during this time, especially given the vulnerabilities of many on the almshouses.
-At present the Government has a Rule of 6:
+We ask that you be sensible during this time, especially given the vulnerabilities of many on the almshouses. please follow the advice for the area: